 He wore a bright copper-colored Norfolk jacket fastened by big ball-shaped buttons of red porcelain, a lavender tie, tall batwing collar, trousers of the same material as the coat, a derby hat with broad, flat brim, and patent leather shoes with white tops.
 The major had a bunch of lilies in his buttonhole.

-Butt’s departure, however, was also the result of a political crisis which had left him increasingly anxious, conflicted and ill in Washington.
-Theodore Roosevelt was frustrated by President Taft’s 1910 loss of a Congressional majority and by his timidity in carrying forward bold progressive policies.
-Loyal to both the past and current Presidents and forced to accompany Taft on a grueling pre-campaign trip through twenty eight states in fall 1911, Butt had contracted a physical ailment linked to stress and exhaustion which caused him to lose twenty pounds.
+Butt’s departure, however, was also the result of a political crisis that left him increasingly anxious, conflicted and ill in Washington.
+Roosevelt was frustrated by Taft’s 1910 loss of a Congressional majority and by his timidity in carrying forward bold progressive policies.
+Loyal to both the past and current Presidents and forced to accompany Taft on a grueling pre-campaign trip through 28 states in fall 1911, Butt had contracted a physical ailment linked to stress and exhaustion which caused him to lose twenty pounds.